KunpengSong/torchsample/README.md

 Additional datasets and meters have been merged from the [PyTorchNet](https://github.com/pytorch/tnt) project.

+<b>Have any feature requests?</b> Submit an issue!
+I'll make it happen.
+Specifically,
+any data augmentation, data loading, or sampling functions.

+<b>Want to contribute?</b> Check the [issues page](https://github.com/ncullen93/torchsample/issues)
+ for those tagged with [contributions welcome].

-## SuperModule
+## ModuleTrainer
-The `SuperModule` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, and regularizers.
+The `ModuleTrainer` class provides a high-level training interface which abstracts away the training loop while providing callbacks, constraints, initializers, regularizers, and more.
-Most importantly, you lose ZERO flexibility since this model inherits directly from `nn.Module`.

 Example:
 ```python